 Crafting-out an Awesome Rehab Schedule

 Through reflection, it occurred to me that everything about my life centred around healing my body and mind, but the essential parts of ME were much more difficult to bring out.
-Eventually I did, and I hope this post helps you.
+Eventually I did, and I hope this post helps you or your clients.

 SO HOW DO YOU MOVE FORWARD WITH YOUR LIFE IN THE MIDST OF MEDICAL/REHAB APPOINTMENTS?